mlcommons/ck/README.md

 Introduction
 ============
-Collective Knowledge (CK) is a light-weight, portable, plugin-based framework, repository, web service and SDK to organize local user code and data, share it as reusable components with JSON API via GIT(HUB), and connect to predictive analytics (statistical analysis, data mining, machine learning) to automate and simplify any decision making.
+Collective Knowledge (CK) is a light-weight, portable, plugin-based framework, repository, web service and SDK to organize local user code and data and share it as unified and reusable components with JSON API via GIT(HUB).

+Unification, in turn, allows to crowdsource experimentation and expose it to predictive analytics (statistical analysis, data mining, machine learning) to automate, simplify and crowdsource any decision making.

 Description
 ===========